 Even though Hawaii got the number-three spot in the Wallethub study, Hawaiians earned the title of the happiest state in the U.S. for the sixth time in eight years, according to a 2016 Gallup poll.
 The pollsters interviewed more than 177,000 U.S. adults across all 50 states, ranking state residents’ happiness according to metrics such as personal purpose, community pride, and social, financial, and physical well-being.
 Hawaii residents lead the nation in three of the five categories: managing their economic lives, maintaining good health, and liking where they live.
 The Hawaiian language itself my contribute to their state of zen.

 California’s most famous residents may be movie stars, hippies, and tech giants, but this coastal state also hosts some of the happiest people in the United States.
 It landed number four on WalletHub’s list, including coming in second for emotional and physical wellbeing—which included Gallup’s well-being rank, plus adequate sleep rate, share of depression, and more.
 It also ranked 13th happiest on Gallup’s survey.
 Not too shabby!
-To convince yourself to visit, check out these gorgeous pictures of California’s “super bloom” of flowers.

 This Midwestern state ranked fifth on WalletHub’s analysis, plus had a good showing for Gallup, landing at number 15.
 Move there and you can expect some of the lowest long-term unemployment rates and the highest rates getting adequate sleep in America, according to WalletHub.
 For anyone who doesn’t live there, these 13 secrets from sleep doctors can help you get some shut-eye.

 For the third year in a row, Alaska ranked among the top two states for well-being in the country, according to the Gallup poll.
 Like Hawaii, Alaska also earned high honors in three of the five categories: financial, physical, and social well-being.
 Its best ranking?
 Social well-being, at top in the nation!
 According to the poll, Alaskans feel that they have supportive relationships and love in their lives.
-Check out the secrets of the world’s happiest families.

 Very few people are more financially secure than those living in South Dakota.
 The state has consistently been ranked one of the happiest states in America, but in 2016, South Dakotans also topped the Gallup poll’s list for financial well-being—not to mention third overall happiest.
-Try these great personal finance resolutions for a worry-free fiscal year.

 A little ice and snow won’t stop the people of Maine, who live in one of the best states for physical well-being, according to Gallup.
 In the state ranked fourth in overall well-being, locals not only tend to exercise more and eat healthier foods, but they also consume less alcohol, drugs, and tobacco than the rest of the nation.
 Maybe that’s why it was deemed the second safest state by WalletHub.
 These are the best healthy-eating tips of all time.